richb-hanover/wifi-heatmapper/docs/To-Do.md

 * Export `wifi-heatmapper-imagename` and the image itself to a saved file so it can be loaded later
 * (Maybe) During the FloorPlan measurement process, display the wifi signal strength heatmap underneath or as a separate floating window.
-  This helps the user determine if they need more measurements (finer granularity) for the map.
+  This helps determine if more measurements/finer granularity would help the map.
 * Bundle this into an installable (electron?) app so it can be easily installed on a tablet.
 Might also allow the app to get Localization permissions on macOS 15 and above so it could show the SSID/AP Name, etc.
 * If the "scanning for wifi channels" takes too long, add some kind of "Use this SSID" / "Use best SSID" setting